 Once you’ve gone through the historical center of San Quirico d’Orcia, take the unpaved road that leads to Ripa d’Orcia and the ancient town of Vignoni.
 After a 2 kilometre climb, turn left for Vignoni, where you’ll start a steep descent into Bagno Vignoni, a small village that’s famous for its thermal bath facilities.

-From Bagno Vignoni, continue downhill until reaching the S.S.
-2 "Cassia" where you turn left (toward San Quirico).
+From Bagno Vignoni, continue downhill until you reach the SS 2 Cassia where you turn left (towards San Quirico).
 Then, at the first intersection, turn right towards Spedaletto, a town you’ll reach after 4 kilometres of smooth cycling.
 A little further on, turn left and follow the signs to Pienza.
 While on this road, cyclists can enjoy the Val d’Orcia’s typical landscape.
-Once you’ve finished your climb toward Pienza, make sure to stop there.
+Once you’ve finished your climb towards Pienza, make sure to stop there.
 A utopian Renaissance hamlet, it certainly deserves a better look.
 From here, our journey continues up the beautiful ridge.
-It’s a 9-km ride to San Quirico d’Orcia.
+It’s a 9 km ride to San Quirico d’Orcia.

 - flag Sporty More demanding itineraries for highly trained cyclists and those who love a challenge, with the toughest climbs and hardest roads